casinca/LLM-quest/llm_quest/alignment/rlhf_grpo/README.md

   In the case of a later implementation of Process supervision, the PRM is compatible since I'm already retrieving all mini-rewards at each step for each trajectory, so I can reuse it with process supervision.

+### Intermediate masking of log probabilities

+The `log_probs_per_token` function was derived from the DPO implementation (where masking logprobs is actually directly needed since it's used for the loss calculation).
+In current PGM algorithms used for RLHF/RLVR, there's no urgency to mask logprobs and can be delayed until the loss calculation.
+Although, I initially kept the masking thinking that logprobs for padding tokens could lead to exploding ratio between the old and current policy model, if the delta was high in:
+`policy_ratio_per_token = torch.exp(policy_logprobs - old_and_ref_logprobs)` (or for the KL div) and then amplified with
+the advantages.
+In practice, it doesn't seem to be a problem nor implemented in popular libs like Huggingface's `trl`.
+So it was removed for readability and a little speedup.

 ### Difficulties encountered